logicmagix/XTide86/README.md

 Solutions:
-Use a GUI editor instead within a Xtide86 terminal buffer to avoid leaving your session: sudoedit /etc/systemd/system/interception.service Launch a root Vim in a nested terminal within XTide86: sudo vim /etc/systemd/system/interception.service
+Use a GUI editor instead within a Xtide86 terminal buffer to avoid leaving your session: ex. sudoedit /etc/systemd/system/...
+Launch a root Vim in a nested terminal within XTide86: ex. sudo vim /etc/systemd/system/...

 ## Installation